-The old fashioned coconut pudding recipes featured below call for the all-natural, fresh taste of coconut.
+The old fashioned coconut pudding recipes featured below all call for the all-natural, fresh taste of coconut.
 Whether you obtain your coconut meat the traditional way by cracking open a coconut or buy it already shredded, you'll love these easy-to-make desserts.

 Practical Cooking and Dinner Getting (1876)

 Many kinds of puddings can be made with this old fashioned coconut pudding recipe by adding different flavorings.
 I consider it a great success; besides, it is very easily and quickly made.
 It may or may not be served with a boiled custard made with the yolks of eggs.

 One pint of rich milk, two tablespoonfuls of cornstarch, a scant half-cupful of sugar, whites of three or four eggs, a little salt, flavoring.

 Beat the eggs to a stiff froth.
 Dissolve the cornstarch in a little of the milk.
 Stir the sugar into the remainder of the milk, which place on the fire.
 When it begins to boil, add the dissolved cornstarch.
 Stir constantly for a few moments, when it will become a smooth paste; now stir in the beaten whites of the eggs, and let it remain a little longer to cook the eggs.